cheatcode/nextjs-boilerplate/README.md

 Finally, this choice was made in an effort to help the developers we teach.
 We want to encourage less dependence on specific stacks/frameworks and help developers to focus on their ability to adapt to _any_ JavaScript-based stack.
 Separating out the pieces invites just enough discomfort to help push our audience's skillset that much further.

-**Why did you implement a custom CSS framework instead of using an existing one like Tailwind or Bootstrap?**

-A few reasons:

-First, long-term, there is a goal for CheatCode to offer its own, fully-featured CSS framework.
-What's included with the boilerplate today is considered an alpha of that and will evolve over time.

-Second, choosing a CSS framework is highly team and project-specific.
-To make this boilerplate more accessible for others, not committing to one of the currently popular options ensures a more inclusive development experience and a better learning experience for CheatCode's audience as we teach with multiple CSS frameworks.

-Finally, the included CSS framework consists of a single `framework.css` file located at `/styles/framework.css`.
-This file can be removed in seconds, effectively resetting the boilerplates styles with minimal effort.

 ### Contributing

 <blockquote>